-We’ve also added in tidbits on other travel in the region, like Coron to Puerto Princesa or Manila; plus where to eat, what to do and where to stay in Coron, to complete this guide for you.
+We’ve also added in tidbits on other island-hopping in the Philippines, like Coron to Puerto Princesa or Manila; plus where to eat, what to do and where to stay in Coron, to complete this guide for you.

 Getting from Coron to El Nido